-- A regular record or both theory and practical class work and examinations conducted in by Annamalai University Diploma in Pharmacy Part - I and Diploma in Pharmacy Part - II courses, shall be maintained each for student and 20 marks for each theory and 20 marks for each practical subject shall be allotted as sessionals. - 2.
+- a.
+A regular record do both theory and practical class work and examinations conducted in by Annamalai University for Diploma in Pharmacy Part - I and Diploma in Pharmacy Part - II courses, shall be maintained for each student and 20 marks for each theory and 20 marks for each practical subject shall be allotted as sessionals. - b.
 There shall be at least three periodic sessional examinations during each academic year.
-The highest aggregate of any two performance shall form the basis of calculating sessional marks. - 3.
+The highest aggregate of any two performance shall form the basis of calculating sessional marks. - c.
 The sessional marks in practicals shall be allotted on the following basis.